spiffe/go-spiffe/v2/examples/spiffe-grpc/README.md

 s := grpc.NewServer(grpc.Creds(credentials.NewTLS(tlsConfig)))
 ```

-On the other hand, the **gRPC client** creates a `tls.Config` with client configurations to allow mTLS connections, , using previously created [workloadapi.X509Source](../../workloadapi/x509source.go#L17) and validates than the certificate presented to server from client has SPIFFE ID `spiffe://examples.org/server`.
+On the other side, the **gRPC client** uses the [workloadapi.X509Source](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/workloadapi?tab=doc#X509Source) to create a `tls.Config` for mTLS that authenticates the server certificate and verifies that it has the SPIFFE ID `spiffe://examples.org/server`.

 ```go
 serverID := spiffeid.Must("example.org", "server")